Claudia Aldersley (MBACP) On line sessions for children and parents

 My original career was in teaching, I then worked with looked-after children before beginning my training as a counsellor.

-I have a BA (Hons) from the University of Sheffield, a PGCE from Manchester Metropolitan University and Levels 2 and 3 in Counselling and a Level 4 Diploma in Therapeutic Counselling.
-I am also nearing the end of a Level 4 Certificate in Counselling Children, which is based in Child Development theory and Play Therapy.
+I have a BA (Hons) from the University of Sheffield, a PGCE from Manchester Metropolitan University, a Level 4 Diploma in Therapeutic Counselling and a Level 4 Certificate in Counselling Children, which is based in Child Development theory and Play Therapy.
+I am currently studying for a Masters Degree in Advanced Counselling and Psychotherapy at the University of Salford which incorporates training to be a Clinical Supervisor.

 I am trained in delivering the Youth Connect 5 programme to schools/charities - this programme is designed to help parents build their family's resilience by improving knowledge of youth mental health and ways to communicate with their children.

-I currently work for a charity delivering counselling to children and young people.
+I currently work for a charity delivering counselling to children and young people funded by the NHS.
+I also deliver counselling in schools.

-I also volunteer for Place2Be, a nationwide charity providing counselling in schools to children and young people.
+I volunteered for Place2Be, a nationwide charity providing counselling in schools to children and young people.

 Areas of counselling I deal with